quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 In order to get the best potential from QCalendar it is important to understand all aspects which will be described below.

-First and foremost, the date format used with the v-model, is `YYYY-MM-DD`.
+First and foremost, the date format used with the v-model, is `YYYY-MM-DD` (8601-1 format).
 This is to avoid confusion with positioning of the day and month in other date formats as well as date separator.
 All incoming and outgoing dates will use this format.

 The default locale of QCalendar is **en-us**.
 This can easily be changed via the `locale` property.
 Any area of QCalendar that displays text and numbers is locale-aware via the browser's Internationalization (Intl) API.